fpereiro/lith/README.md

 - An undefined.
 - An array which is either a lithbag or a lith.

-This recursive definition of lithbag has the following desirable properties:
+This recursive definition of lithbag has the following properties:

 1. The most obvious one: you can place an array of liths as the content of a given lith.
 This is necessary when an element has many children at the same level.
 For example: